nllz/IRTF-HRPC/draft-association.md

 ### Multi party video conferencing and risks

-'Beginning in early 2008, Iranian security entities have engaged in operations to identify and arrest administrators of “illicit” websites and social media groups.
-In recent years, the detention and interrogation of members of online communities has been publicized by state media for propaganda purposes.
-However, the heavy-handedness of the government has also inadvertently created a situation where Iranian users are better positioned than others to avoid some surveillance activities – increasing the burden of finding pseudonymous users.' {{AndersonGuarnieri}}.
+Multi party video conferencing protocols such as webRTC {{RFC6176}} {{RFC7118}} allow for robust, bandwidth-adaptive, wideband and super-wideband video and audio discussions in groups.
 'The WebRTC protocol was designed to enable responsive real-time communications over the Internet, and is instrumental in allowing streaming video and conferencing applications to run in the browser.
 In order to easily facilitate direct connections between computers (bypassing the need for a central server to act as a gatekeeper), WebRTC provides functionality to automatically collect the local and public IP addresses of Internet users (ICE or STUN).
 These functions do not require consent from the user, and can be instantiated by sites that a user visits without their awareness.
 The potential privacy implications of this aspect of WebRTC are well documented, and certain browsers have provided options to limit its behavior.' {{AndersonGuarnieri}}.

 'The disclosure of network addresses presents a specific risk to individuals that use privacy tools to conceal their real IP address to sites that they visit.
 Typically, when a user browses the Internet over a VPN, the only address that should be recorded by sites they visit would be that of the VPN provider itself.
 Using the WebRTC STUN function allows a site to additionally enumerate the addresses that are associated with the computer that the visitor is using – rather than those of intermediaries.
 This means that if a user is browsing the Internet on an ADSL connection over a VPN, a malicious site they visit could potentially surreptitious record the home address of the user.' {{AndersonGuarnieri}}.

+While facilitating freedom of assembly and association multi party video conferencing tools might pose concrete risks for those who use them.
+One the one hand webRTC is providing a resilient channels of communications, but on the other hand it also exposed information about those who are using the tool which might lead to increased surveillance, identification and the consequences that might be derived from that.
+The risk of surveillance is also true in an offline space, but this is generally easy to analyze for the end-user.
+Security and privacy expectations of the end-user could be made more clear to the user (or improved) which would result in a more secure and/or private excercise or the right of freedom of assembly or association.

-### Reaching out
+## Reaching out

+### Spam, filter bubbles, and unrequested messaging

 In the 1990s as the internet became more and more commercial, spam came to be defined as irrelevant or unsolicited messages that were porsted many times to multiple news groups or mailing lists {{Marcus}}.
 Here the question of consent is crucial.
 In the 2000s a large part of the discussion revolved around the fact that certain corporations -protected by the right to freedom of association- considered spam to be a form of "comercial speech", thus encompassed by free expression rights {{Marcus}}.
 Nonetheless, if we consider that the rights to assembly and association also mean that "no one may be compelled to belong to an association" {{UDHR}}, spam infringes both rights if an op-out mechanism is not provided and people are obliged to receive unwanted information, or be reached by people they do not know.

 This leaves us with an interesting case: spam is currently handled mostly by mailproviders on behalf of the user, next to that countries are increasingly adopting opt-in regimes for mailinglists and commercial e-mail, with a possibility of serious fines in case of violation.

-This protects the user from being confronted with unwanted messages, but it also makes it legally and technically very difficult to communite a message to someone who did not explicitly ask for this.
-In the public offline spaces we regularly get exposed to flyers, invitations or demonstrations where our opinions get challenged, or we are invited to consider different viewpoints.
+This protects the user from being confronted with unwanted messages, but it also makes it legally and technically very difficult to communicate a message to someone who did not explicitly ask for this.
+In public offline spaces we regularly get exposed to flyers, invitations or demonstrations where our opinions get challenged, or we are invited to consider different viewpoints.
 There is no equivalent on the Internet with the technical and legal regime that currently operates in it.
-In other words, it is nearly impossible impossibility to provide information, in a proportionate manner, that someone is not explicility expecting or asking for.
+In other words, it is nearly impossible  to provide information, in a proportionate manner, that someone is not explicility expecting or asking for.
 This reinforces a concept that is regularly discussed on the application level, called ‘filter bubble’: “The proponents of personalization offer a vision of a custom-tailored world, every facet of which fits us perfectly.
 It’s a cozy place, populated by our favorite people and things and ideas.” {{Pariser}}.
 “The filter bubble’s costs are both personal and cultural.
 There are direct consequences for those of us who use personalized filters.
 And then there are societal consequences, which emerge when masses of people begin to live a filter bubbled-life (…).
 Left to their own devices, personalization filters serve up a kind of invisible autopropaganda, indoctrinating us with our own ideas, amplifying our desire for things that are familiar and leaving us oblivious to the dangers lurking in the dark territory of the uknown.” {{Pariser}}.
 It seem that the ‘filter bubble’-effect can also be observed at the infrastructure level, which actually strenghtens the impact and thus hampers the effect of collective expression.

+This could be interpretated as an argument for the injection of unrequested messages, spam or other unrequested notifications.
+But the big difference between the proliferation of such messages offline and online is the investment that is needed.
+It is not hard for a single person to message a lot of people, whereas if that person needed to go house by house the scale and impact of their actions would be much smaller.

+### Distributed Denial of Service Attacks

+One of the most common examples of association at the infrastructure level are Distributed Denial of Service Attacks (DDoS) in which the infrastructure of the Internet is used to express discontent with a specific cause {{Abibil}} {{GreenMovement}}.
+Unfortunately DDoS are often used to stifle freedom of expression as they complicate the ability of independent media and human rights organizations to exercise their right to (online) freedom of association, while facilitating the ability of governments to censor dissent.
+This is one of the reasons protocols should seek to mitigate DDoS attacks {{BCP72}}.
+As described in draft-irtf-hrpc-research:
+  "Uses of DDoS might or might not be legitimate for political reasons, but the IETF has no means or methods to assess this, and in general enabling DDoS would mean a deterioration of the network and thus freedom of expression."
+and:
+  "When it comes to comparing DDoS attacks to protests in offline life, it is important to remember that only a limited number of DDoS attacks involved solely willing participants.
+In most cases, the clients are hacked computers of unrelated parties that have not consented to being part of a DDoS (for exceptions see Operation Abibil {{Abibil}} or the Iranian Green Movement DDoS {{GreenMovement}}).""

+This is argued from the vector of freedom of expression, but if we would analyze it from the perspective of freedom of association the argument could be as follows: If the Internet is an association, any attack should be prevented and mitigated because it prevents the possibility of exercising a right to collective expression, which is consistent with {{BCP72}}.

 ## Working together (peer production)

 At the organizational level, peer production is one of the most relevant innovations from Internet mediated social practices.
 According to Benkler, it implies 'open collaborative innovation and creation, performed by diverse, decentralized groups organized principally by neither price signals nor organizational hierarchy, harnessing heterogeneous motivations, and governed and managed based on principles other than the residual authority of ownership implemented through contract.' {{Benkler}}.

 ### Version control